drimpossible/drimpossible.github.io/blog/life/review_guidelines.md

 I saw people generally follow these guidelines:

 * Being concise - Nothing extraneous
-* Being precise - State specific problems with the manuscript
+* Being precise - State specific problems with the manuscript, be concrete!
 * Being constructive - State how problems you found can be addressed by authors
 * Being polite - Focus on real issues rather than pet peeves.

-Specifics are discussed later, but to put in context: Don't point out typos (rule 4).
+Specifics are discussed later, for eg: Don't point out typos (rule 4).

-# Aspects
+## Evaluation Aspects

 Evaluate aspects of paper and give concrete feedback to make the work better: